Freight Shipping from San Diego to Seattle

 How much does it cost to ship freight from San Diego to Seattle?

-Full truckload (FTL) rates from San Diego, CA to Seattle, WA currently range from $2,973-$3,665 for a standard dry van load over the 1,383-mile route.
+Full truckload (FTL) rates from San Diego, CA to Seattle, WA currently range $2,973-$3,665 (roughly $2.15-$2.67 per mile over 1,383 miles).
 LTL shipments typically cost $961-$1,576 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Diego to Seattle?